 I am a theoretical Computer Scientist turned into a Computer Science teacher.
-After six years in the...
+I have taught in prima...

 An Overview of the Dutch School System: Part 118 March 2014, by Marja-Ilona Koski

 When I first started working in education in the Netherlands, I was given this figure (see below) to explain the Dutch education system.